mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 Hopefully the shape of that algorithm is pretty clearly a mashup of `fn write` and `fn read_only`.
 It looks kinda like the reads could be performed before acquiring the write locks, but that would be subtly broken.
 Not in any way that's `unsafe`, but it would create an observable smearing of reads across time.
 After reading, an interleaving transaction could successfully update values that appear in the read set, and by the time this transaction commits, the values it writes would be from out of date reads!
 That breaks the Single Lock Atomicity (SLA) guarantee that STM's are built around.
 But... it's not `unsafe`, and it's definitely faster, so perhaps there are uses for it.

 When all values in the write set don't depend on a specific read, that read can be performed using [Ordering::Read](https://docs.rs/swym/0.1.0-preview/swym/tx/enum.Ordering.html#variant.Read) without breaking SLA.
-In atleast one [paper](https://www.ssrg.ece.vt.edu/papers/disc16-TR.pdf) this has been referred to as a *reverse-commit anti-dependency* (RCAD). [swym-rbtree](https://github.com/mtak-/swym/tree/master/swym-rbtree) makes heavy use of `Ordering::Read`.
+In at least one [paper](https://www.ssrg.ece.vt.edu/papers/disc16-TR.pdf) this has been referred to as a *reverse-commit anti-dependency* (RCAD). [swym-rbtree](https://github.com/mtak-/swym/tree/master/swym-rbtree) makes heavy use of `Ordering::Read`.
 Finding the location to insert a new element into the rbtree can use `Ordering::Read` to traverse the tree, as long as the stronger `Ordering::ReadWrite` (SLA) is used for balancing the tree afterwards.

 Let's jump ahead to the final commit algorithm.

 #### swym's commit algorithm

-Transactions in `swym` accumulate a log of all the `TCell`'s read and a *redo* log of all the pending writes to be performed along with their destination `TCell`'s.
+Transactions in `swym` accumulate a log of all the read `TCell`s and a *redo* log of all the pending writes to be performed along with their destination `TCell`s.
 Writes are queued up and performed at commit time in an atomic fashion similar to the above function.

 ```rust
 pub struct Transaction<'a> {